 Bodily Injury Defined in Texas

-Most aggravated assault offenses require the victim to suffer some kind of bodily injury in order to increase the alleged offense from assault to aggravated assault.
+Most aggravated assault offenses require victims to suffer some kind of bodily injury in order to increase an alleged offense from assault to aggravated assault.

 Aggravated Assault Penalties in Dallas

 Texas Penal Code § 22.02(b) states that aggravated assault is typically a second-degree felony, but the crime can become a first-degree felony if: